TomYuviler/MooviTinder/README.md

 ![Screenshot](results_tinder_mode.png)

 # How to use the application?
-In order to use the application you need to use Databricks (see further details **here (add link)**.
+In order to use the application you need to use Databricks.
 You can choose whether to use the application with streaming data or batch data.
 In both cases, the user need to set the parameters:
 1. **Tinder Mode:** determine whether to see nearby users (ON) or not (OFF). *DEAFULT:* ON
 2. **date & time:** the "current" time in format YYY-MM-dd hh:mm:ss (*IMPORTANT:* please enter time between July 2017 and September 2018). *DEAFULT:* 2017-07-03 17:00:00
 3. **origin latitude:** the latitude (coordinates) of the *origin point*. *DEAFULT:* 53.37090049386957